breigo/playground-58w4djk5/markdowns/linq-select.md

 But with `Select` you can also transform the type of a sequence.

 Here is another example.
-From a list of person objects, select only the names.
+From a collection of person objects, select only the names.

 @[Where and Take]({"stubs": ["Exercises/SelectNamesWithLinq.cs"],"command": "TechIo.SelectNamesWithLinqTest.Verify"})